1. Key Characteristics of Pomeranians

 Although toy breeds have a reputation of being barkers, Pomeranians bark no more or less than other dogs and, again, can be trained.

-LOW: Poms don’t need a lot of exercise, but they are energetic and require a lot of attention.
+LOW: Pomeranians don’t need a lot of exercise, but they are energetic and require a lot of attention.

-Use a hypoallergenic dog shampoo and comb the fur when it’s wet (it can be more difficult when dry, but if you’re in between baths, spray the fur with water and comb through).
+Use a hypoallergenic dog shampoo on your Pomeranian and comb the fur when it’s wet (this can be more difficult when the fur is dry, but if you’re between baths, spray the fur with water and comb through).